 Implementing these Digraph Digital Activities will help our students to learn that when we pair letters together, they make a brand new sound.
-It Showing them that there are times where a word must be read and not sounded out.
+It Shows them that there are times when a word must be read and not sounded out.

 Want even more ways to bring digital and learning together?
 Be sure to take a look at our Digital Learning Games Bundle.
 It’s full of math and literacy digital bundles, and games kids enjoy.

 In the Digital Digraph Word Building Activities, You’ll Find:

 - Works on beginning of the word digraphs

 - Covers 5 common digraphs: ch, sh, th, wh, ph